-If you are undertaking a Level 3 Further Education, or Level 4 or 5 Higher Education programme then this guide is for you.
+If you are undertaking Further Education at Level 3, or Higher Education at Level 4 or 5 then this guide is for you.
 Produced by Belfast Met's Careers and Employability Service this guide will help you:

 - Understand your study/ employment options such as:

 - Higher Education in College

 - Higher Level Apprenticeships

 - (HLA's) or Degree Level Apprenticships

 - Provide key information about applying through UCAS for UK institutions and CAO for Republic of Ireland

-- > Help you decide on your next step.
+Help you decide on your next step.